 A Life Enriching Experience’ – Volunteer Care Work Project in Argentina

 An interview with Changing Worlds volunteer Sonja Brugger who joined us on a rewarding Care Work project in Argentina.
-Here Sonja tells us all about her best bits of her time in Buenos Aires and why she would definitely recommend it to others!
+Here Sonja tells us all about her best moments in Buenos Aires and why she would recommend it to others!

 Why did you decide to go overseas?